writetoyan/Alyra-project/testVoting/test/README.md

 ## HOW TO LAUNCH THE TEST

-1. Launch Ganache
+1. Launch Ganache in one terminal

 >`ganache`

-2. Lauch the test
+2. In another terminal, lauch the test

 >`truffle test`